If dreams were lightening, thunder were desire

 “Daddy!
 A monster!”
 Waverly wailed, scrambling backwards on bleeding knees and red rashed palms across the brambles at the edge of the Earp Homestead’s leaning fence while Nicole stood there, all four clawed feet cold and knees knockin’.
 Waverly shook her head violently while she cried, like if she denied Nicole’s existence hard enough maybe she’d just disappear with a pop and a fizzle into the thick humidity of a stubborn Purgatory summer in the fall.

 Nicole wanted to tell her that it weren't that easy.
-Nicole wanted to tell her that she’d tried that – she’d tried that a lot, but here she still was.
-Eleven years old with eleven centimeter canines and sixteen thick claws on her paws and not a clue in the world why a full moon called to that thing in her heart the way it did.
+Nicole wanted to tell her that she’d tried that – she’d tried that a lot, but there she still was.
+Eleven years old with eleven centimeter canines and sixteen thick claws on her hands and not a clue in the world why a full moon called to that thing in her heart the way it did.
 It just sang and sang until it ached so bad she weren't herself no more.
 She wanted to tell her that it was okay, that she only kinda wanted to taste her blood but she didn’t have to.
 She wanted to tell her that her name was Nicole and she was just lost.
 She wanted to tell her she was scared and she was sorry.

 What came out instead was a panicked growl that pitched into a threatening whine.
 Waverly only sobbed louder, clutching at her knees and shutting her eyes tight in preparation for her demise.